-Delaware: House Passes Adult-Use Cannabis Bill with Two-Thirds Supermajority
+Delaware House Passes Legalization Bill With Two-Thirds Supermajority

 “This progress is long overdue,” Patchell said.

-HB1 and HB2 now advance to the Senate and are expected to be scheduled for committee votes in the next legislative days.
+HB 1 and HB 2 now advance to the Senate and are expected to be scheduled for committee votes in the next legislative days.

-To support these and other pending marijuana law reform legislation, please visit NORML’s Take Action Center.
+To support these and other pending marijuana law reform legislation, visit NORML’s Take Action Center.